Leanne Battersby: 1997–2000

 Leanne moves to Coronation Street with her father Les Battersby (Bruce Jones), stepmother Janice and stepsister Toyah in July 1997.
 She starts dating Nick Tilsley (Adam Rickitt), despite his mother, Gail Platt's (Helen Worth) disapproval.
 Nick proposes and he and Leanne go to Scotland to get married.
 In an effort to become more responsible, Leanne quits her hairdressing course and starts work with Rita Sullivan (Barbara Knox) in the Kabin.
 Nick, however, continues at college and they move into No. 4 with Ashley Peacock (Steven Arnold), his girlfriend Zoe Tattersall (Joanne Froggatt) and Zoe's daughter, Shannon.
 Nick and Leanne's relationship becomes strained when Leanne gets pregnant.
 Insisting they are not ready for a baby, Nick persuades Leanne to have an abortion and tell people that she miscarried.
 Leanne reluctantly agrees and the relationship begins to deteriorate.

 Nick learns that his father's killer, Darren Whateley (Andy Robb), will soon be released from prison.
 He persuades Leanne to befriend him, intending to send Darren back to prison.
 Things do not go according to plan and Leanne's safety is threatened when Darren breaks into her house.
 He returns to prison for breaking his parole conditions, despite the fact that Nick caused the situation.
 Their relationship breaks under the trauma and they split up.
 Now single, Leanne begins dating Vikram Desai (Chris Bisson).
-Excessive partying and late nights take their toll and Leanne resigns from The Kabin, following a row with Rita's foster daughter, Sharon Gaskell (Tracie Bennett), over missing money and starts work as barmaid at The Rovers Return Inn for Natalie Horrocks (Denise Welch).
+Excessive partying and late nights take their toll and Leanne resigns from The Kabin, following a row with Rita's foster daughter, Sharon Gaskell (Tracie Bennett), over missing money and starts work as barmaid at The Rovers Return Inn for Natalie Barnes (Denise Welch).
 Leanne starts taking drugs and ends up owing her drug dealer a lot of money, but refuses to rob the Rovers.
 Leanne ends up in hospital after a fight with one of Jez Quigley's (Lee Boardman) thugs.
 Leanne is scared and decides to leave Weatherfield.